Vintage Rod and Reel Restoration Specialists

 Complete Vintage Fishing Rod Restoration

 In doing a complete fishing rod restoration, we strip the rod of all guides and wrappings.
 We remove the old varnish and wet-sand the blank.
-We will then repaint the blank matching as close as possible to the original color of the blank, or a color of the customer's choosing.
+We will then repaint the blank matching as close as possible to the original color of the blank, or the color of the customer's choosing.
 We will clean the existing guides if they can be cleaned.
 If not, we will replace the guides with period guides of the same style, if available.

 If the rod has cork handles, we will try cleaning them first.
 If this isn't sufficient, we will cut off the existing cork grips and replace them with new cork.
 If the rod has wooden handles, we will sand down the handles and re-stain with a stain that coordinates well with the rod blank color.
 Once stained, we will apply a marine-grade clear varnish to protect the wood.
 All chrome and metal pieces, reel seats, etc., are polished to a bright shine.
 Costs will be determined only after close inspection of the rod.